Budapestby VisitCity Guides

 Smart Money Exchange Tips

-Follow these expert strategies to get the best value when exchanging your money in Budapest:
+We've learned some tricks over the years to get better value when exchanging money in Budapest:

-Before exchanging money, check the actual exchange rate online through services like XE.com or Google.
-This helps you identify which exchange offices are offering fair rates and avoid those with hidden markups.
+Before exchanging money, check the actual rate online with XE.com or Google.
+This way you can tell which places are being fair and which ones are trying to rip you off.

 Ask Questions